Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

 After populating the DP table, we \textbf{backtrack} from $DP[K'][N]$ to retrieve the optimal assignment matrix $\boldsymbol{A}$ and the corresponding CP degrees $\{d_p\}_{p=1}^P$.
-The total time complexity of this stage is $O(K'N^2)$ with only millisecond-level overhead, which can be overlapped with any sequence computation time.
+The total time complexity of this stage is $O(K'N^2)$ with only millisecond-level overhead, which can be overlapped with any sequence computation time through CPU next batch computation.
+The detailed algorithm is in Appendix~\ref{appendix:algorithm}.